airsahin/wine-quality-prediction/README.md

 This project is built on the **White Wine Quality Dataset** from the UCI Machine Learning Repository.
 It includes physicochemical data for white wines, each labeled with a quality score from 3 to 9 (converted here to **Low**, **Medium**, or **High** quality classes for interpretability).

-The goal is to build an interpretable and reliable model that can help winemakers, enthusiasts, or producers estimate wine quality from lab measurements.
+The goal is to build a reliable model that can help producers to estimate wine quality from lab measurements.

 ---